TwoBitMachines/FlareEngineDocs/docs/html/_sources/interactables/highJump.rst.txt

      - Launch the character with Trampoline, or gradually push the character upward with Wind.

    * - Force
      - The amount of force acting on the character.
-Wind should typically have forces below 1, while Trampoline should have larger forces above 10.
-The force of the High Jump can also be applied in any direction according to the gameobject's rotation.
+Trampolines typically have forces above 20, while wind has forces above 5.
+The force of the High Jump can be applied in any direction based on the gameobject's rotation, whereas the direction of the wind must be specified.

-   * - Move With Parent
-     - Enable this if the High Jump is a child object of a moving gameobject.
-This will allow the High Jump, for example, to move along with a moving platform.

    * - On Trampoline
-     - The Unity Event invoked when trampoline is triggered.
+     - The Unity Event invoked when a trampoline jump is triggered.
 Call a World Effect with the dynamic Activate method.